stacks-network/docs/src/pages/data-storage/collections.md

 A collection schema is neither validated or enforced.
 The goal is to incentivize collection use rather that enforce use.

-Because malicious apps or apps with poor security controls may damage user data, Stacks believes collections should include the ability for users to roll-back changes.
+Because malicious apps or apps with poor security controls may damage user data, Stacks collections should include the ability for users to roll-back changes.
 For this reason, Stacks supports an event log and rollback mechanisms in collections.
 To support this rollback in the pre-release, collections data store is conceptually an event log.
 Every data write an app makes is stored as a separate file.
 By placing data in files it ensures that data is never